macbi/pointy/README.md

 - [ ] 7.
 Re-run of failed api call feature

 - [ ] 8.
+Add logo and fix favicon

+- [ ] 9.
 Support for custom EPSG

-- [ ] 9.
+- [ ] 10.
 Convert coordinates feature

-- [ ] 10.
+- [ ] 11.
 Support for more input file types